cdunham1989/makers-bnb/README.md

 # MakersBnB

-- Make an Airbnb clone.
+Make an Airbnb clone.

+Our Minimum Viable Product:

 - Users should be able to log in and out.
 - Users should be able to list their space/s on the site.